ScottTunstall/WmsGfxSpriteEditor/README.md

 ### Editing Tools
 - **Draw**: Click on the sprite grid to change pixel colors using the selected palette color.
 - **Undo/Redo**: Use the Edit menu or toolbar to undo or redo changes.
-- **Copy/Paste**: Copy the current sprite to the clipboard or paste from the clipboard. **Only images the same size or smaller, with exactly the same RGB colours, can be pasted from the clipboard**
+- **Copy/Paste**: Copy the current sprite to the clipboard or paste from the clipboard. **NOTE: Only images the same size or smaller, with exactly the same RGB colours, can be pasted from the clipboard.**
 - **Flip/Shift**: Use the Sprite menu to flip or shift the sprite horizontally/vertically.

-**You may be much faster copying a sprite to the clipboard then editing it in an app like Paint.NET and pasting it back into the sprite editor app, than using the inbuilt editing tools**
+**NB: You may be much faster copying a sprite to the clipboard, editing it in an app like Paint.NET and pasting it back into the sprite editor app, than using the inbuilt editing tools.**

 ### Zoom
-- Use the zoom controls in the status bar or the `View` menu to zoom in/out or fit the sprite to the window. **You can also use CTRL+ MouseWheel for this.**
+- Use the `View` menu Zoom In | Zoom Out or the zoom controls in the status bar to zoom in/out the sprite. **NOTE: You can also use CTRL+ the Mouse Wheel for this.**
 - The current zoom level is displayed in the status bar.
 - The `View` menu includes an **Auto Zoom To Window** option.
 When enabled, the editor will automatically zoom to fit the sprite whenever you change the active sprite.
+This ensures you can always see the full sprite.
 This can be toggled on or off, and is accessible via the shortcut `Ctrl+Shift+B`.

 ---